 At a glance

-- Don’t dwell on what went wrong; focus on how to move forward.
+- Find stress management strategies; focus on how to move forward.

 - Minimize tax consequences when drawing from investments.